hwang-db/tf_aws_deployment/aws_workspace_config/README.md

 Note that we also passed in the labels, this is to prevent strange errors when destroying IP Access Lists.
 This setup has been tested to work well for arbitrary re-patch / destroy of IP Access lists for multiple workspaces.

-About the Host Machine's IP - this template will automatically add the host (the machine that runs this terraform script) public IP into the allow list (this is required by the IP access list feature).
+About the Host Machine's IP - in the generated json file, we had automatically added the host (the machine that runs this terraform script) public IP into the allow list (this is required by the IP access list feature).

-You need to explicitly pass in the provider information for each instance of module, such that the resources know where to be deployed.

 ### Workspace Object Management